death/horae/README.md

 scripts in the `horae/scripts/` directory at will, and horae will take notice.

+An alternative to deleting a script in order to disable it is to rename it to something that begins with `ig-`.

 Each script is loaded in the context of a temporary package that uses `common-lisp`, as well as a horae-specific package that exports symbols relevant to defining intervals.